 Cons: No fragrance-free option, the bars begin to fall apart halfway through, and some find the shampoo bars to be either too drying or leave their hair a little too oily.
 Finding the best bar suited to you might take some trial and error.

 This is one of our favorite companies here at World of Vegan.
 We not only resonate with their loving guidelines of living, but also with their vegan, organic, non-GMO and sustainable practices.
 They have a unique product in this lineup in that their “Suds of Love” bar is an all-in-one soap that works as a face soap, body soap, shaving lather, and shampoo!
 A minimalist’s dream.
-I love how easy it is to use their shampoo and body bar.
-The rounded shape is much easier to use than the rectangular type and it creates the perfect amount of suds for my taste.
-It’s so refreshing to use a multi-purpose product.
+This one isn’t a fit for all hair types and can be a little harsh for some, but it’s so refreshing to see a multi-purpose product.
 And if you don’t love it as a shampoo, not to worry.
 Just use it as a body soap instead!

 Pros: Biodegradable, no additives, wax and palm oil free, unscented, organic, and washes hair and body like a dream!
 Amazing as a shave soap, too.
 So versatile!
 Plus, this is the least expensive of all of the bars.

 Cons: This bar can leave hair feeling extra squeaky clean, so follow with a moisturizing conditioner.
 We’ve heard from some who love it and others who don’t.
 You might also want to do an occasional hair rinse.

 Runner Up: J. R. Liggett